emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

     - Replaced all methods with methods of provided implementation class so that rule checker has an instance of the board state at all times

     GameBoard Interface:
     - added find_player_workers to get all of given player's workers

     Referee Interface:
     - added run_game method to run a game through the referee

+    RuleChecker impl:
+    - added win condition for when worker is on the third floor.

 Added player.py in Player for player implementation.